guyleonard/genomics_adventure/README.md

  * *[E. coli](https://www.ncbi.nlm.nih.gov/genome/167?genome_assembly_id=161521)*
  * *[V. parahaemolyticus](https://www.ncbi.nlm.nih.gov/genome/691?genome_assembly_id=167995)*

 There is a lot of information on these pages, but the main pieces of information we are interested in are; the genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, and the gene annotations in [GFF](https://en.wikipedia.org/wiki/General_feature_format) format.
+Can you see where these are? :eyes:

 We will now download the data, as we are working with the command line we have already copied the links to the data below for you.
 Using the '[wget](https://www.gnu.org/software/wget/)' command we can download files directly from the web to our local dicrectory.
 The files are '*gzipped*', this means they are compressed to save space, it also allows us to make sure the data has not been corrupted during the transfer.
 We will also need to *unzip* them with the program '[gunzip](https://linux.die.net/man/1/gunzip)'.

-You may copy and paste one-by-one the commands below:
+You may copy and paste, one-by-one, the commands below:
 ```bash
 # Create a directory to store our data
 mkdir reference_sequences && cd reference_sequences